 By measuring their efficiency in opening channels, David’s analytical techniques enable scientists to tease out the strength with which drugs bind to ion channels.
 This measurement is fundamental for rational drug design.
 Lately, David has focused on his blog, DC’s Improbable Science, which explains the nature of good evidence to a wide audience.
 Commenting on alternative medicine, statistics and university policy, it has received over 4.2 million views.

-Professor of Pharmacology and Honorary Director of the Wellcome Laboratory for Molecular Pharmacology at University College London, Department Of Neuroscience, Physiology and Pharmacology, University College London (UCL)
+Pharmacology Prof & Director of Wellcome Lab, Department Of Neuroscience, Physiology and Pharmacology, University College London (UCL)

 AJ Clark Professor of Pharmacology, Department Of Neuroscience, Physiology and Pharmacology, University College London (UCL)